linear-b/gitstream/docs/index.md

 		gitStream can be installed for one repo, specific repos, or all repos in your organization.
 We recommend installing for **all** because it will ensure all new repos are able to use gitStream.
 You can change this setting at any time in the future.

+=== ":fontawesome-brands-github: GitHub Server"

+	1. Create and install a [Custom GitHub App for Self-Hosted GitHub Server](/custom-github-app)
+	2. Configure your repository using the [instructions for GitHub](/github-installation#setup).
+This will guide you through setting up your first automations.

+	That's it!
+Now sit back and watch gitStream run automation rules on your next PR.

+	!!! tip "Tip: Install gitStream for your entire organization"

+		gitStream can be installed for one repo, specific repos, or all repos in your organization.
+We recommend installing for **all** because it will ensure all new repos are able to use gitStream.
+You can change this setting at any time in the future.

 === ":fontawesome-brands-gitlab: GitLab"